zahramousavi930/Business-Casual/README.md

 ### Media

-- The photos used on the banner, gallery, 4 Top Flowers section are from This Open Source site: [pexels](https://www.pexels.com/)
+- The photos used on the banner, gallery section are from This Open Source site: [pexels](https://www.pexels.com/)

 ## Acknowledgements